soz-live/soz-live.github.io/docs/coders/basics.md

 (SZMAInterface-make "AcDbPoint" (list "SZGEPoint" "Point"))
 ```

+This then enables an AcDbPoint entity to be used interchangeably with either a SZGEPoint object or a Point value.

-where `SZMAInterface-make` has the following signature:
+Where `SZMAInterface-make` has the following signature:

 `(SZMAInterface-make ClassName Classes)`